rrhuffy/hybristools/README.md

 xfawl Order code '0000000%'
 xfawr Order code '0000000.+'
 ```
 If you have a flexible query saved in a file, you can insert $1, $2 inside it and use `--parameters "first" "second"` to replace them during execution.
-It is often used for files in folder `flexible/`.
+It is often used for files in folder `flexible`.

+If you want continuous monitoring just add `-w 1` or `--watch 1` to execute the query with 1-second delay between executions.

 ## Multiline tabuluate